M-o-a-T/moat-kv/docs/source/tutorial.rst

 Hex number input is purely a convenience; integers in paths are always printed in decimal form.
-While you also could use ``:0x…`` in place of ``:x–``, the latter reduces visual clutter and ensures that the input is in fact a hex number and not something else.
+While you also could use ``:0x…`` in place of ``:x…``, the latter reduces visual clutter and ensures that the input is in fact a hex number and not something else by mistake.

 .. warning::